Cheesy, garlicky, and buttery, this keto garlic bread is amazing. The almond flour dough is surprisingly bread-like.

 Ingredients

-- 1 tablespoon soft butter for pan
+- 1 tablespoon butter - soft, for pan

 Bread:

-- 1 ¼ cups blanched finely ground almond flour (5 oz)*
+- 1 ¼ cups superfine almond flour - 5 ounces

-- 2 tablespoons dry-grated parmesan cheese
+- 2 tablespoons parmesan cheese - grated

 - ½ teaspoon baking soda**